 - Power of Abacus Math

 - Number Sense

 - Research on RightStart™ Mathematics

 Dr. Cotter’s “Learning Place Value in First Grade Through Language and Visualization” is published in National Council of Teachers of Mathematics’ Growing Professionally.
 This book is a compilation of readings from NCTM publications for Grades K-8.

 Want to know what you will need in your classroom?
-We have ordering information, prices, and downloadable calculator here.
+We have ordering information and prices here.